 Don’t have gentle soap in your household products inventory?
 You can use a water-based wipe!
 They’re kind and gentle on your baby’s skin, and they’ll be kind and gentle on your seat!

-When you get to cleaning your padding, spot cleaning a small area with soap and water is a great way to get the job done!
-Alternatively, if your car seat manual says you can machine wash your car seat padding, grab a gentle detergent and wash it in your next cycle.
+When you get to cleaning your padding, spot cleaning a small area with dish soap and water is a great way to get the job done!
+Alternatively, if your car seat manual says you can machine wash your car seat padding, grab an additive-free detergent and wash it in your next cycle.
 If you’re wondering what would be considered a gentle soap, check out this explanation!